Competition Rules

 The written submission can be filled in via the online submission form, and consists of an artist’s statement and photographic notes.
 See below for an outline of expectations:

-• Name of the photographer making the submission (surname and first name).
+- Name of the photographer/videographer making the submission (surname and first name).

-• Date and time the photograph was taken.
+- Date and time the photograph/video was taken.

-• Weather at the time the photograph was taken e.g. sunny, overcast, partial cloud, rain, mist; and approximate temperature.
+- Weather at the time the photograph or video was taken e.g. sunny, overcast, partial cloud, rain, mist; and approximate temperature.

-• Artist’s Statement: Provide a description of no more than 200 words authored by the student submitting the photograph, containing the following:
+- Artist’s Statement: Provide a description of no more than 200 words authored by the student submitting the photograph or the video, containing the following:

-• The scientific aspect of the environment shown in the photo: what fact, natural process or principle that is included or at work in the image; the Biome and/or Ecozone presented in the photo
+- The scientific aspect of the environment shown in the photo or the video: what fact, natural process or principle that is included or at work in the image; the Biome and/or Ecozone presented in the photo or video.

-• Artist’s Critique: how the photograph could be improved, e.g. with a different point of view, by getting closer or farther away, through a different time of day or type of sky, in a different season
+- Artist’s Critique: how the photograph video could be improved, e.g. with a different point of view, by getting closer or farther away, through a different time of day or type of sky, in a different season

 Recognition

-Be recognized for your nature photography by participating in the Bondar Challenge!
+Be recognized for your nature photography or videography by participating in the Bondar Challenge!

 For more details on the competition, please see Judging Criteria.